garronej/evt/docs/api/evt/post.md

 [**Run the example**](https://stackblitz.com/edit/evt-mycz4t?embed=1&file=index.ts&hideExplorer=1)

 {% hint style="info" %}
-`evt.postSyncOnceHandled()` does not exsist because it is perferable to wait the next event cicle before posting the event.
-For example the previous example would not print `"2 foo"` if we would have used `evt.postSyncOnceHandled()`
+`evt.postSyncOnceHandled()` does not exist because it is preferable to wait for the next event cycle before posting the event.
+For example, the previous example would not print `"2 foo"` if we had used `evt.postSyncOnceHandled()`
 {% endhint %}